-- Independent of investment managers We retain independence from the fund managers and receive no remuneration from them.
+- Independent of fiduciary manager offerings We do not offer any investment or fiduciary management products, so offer truly independent and unconflicted advice.
+This ensures we do not have conflicts when considering capacity constrained ideas for our clients or need to reserve capacity for our own investment funds. - Independent of investment managers We retain independence from the fund managers and receive no remuneration from them.
 Whilst our scale enables us to negotiate preferential fee rates for our clients, we pass all this saving to our clients with no financial benefit for Isio.
 This enables us to provide independent, whole of market advice with no conflicts. - Regulation/code of ethics We are regulated by the FCA, and as such our consultants comply with their strict code of ethics.
 In addition, as many members of our team are FIA or CFA qualified, or are studying towards these qualifications, they comply with the code of ethics/conduct for the relevant professional bodies.
 Finally, all consultants must undergo compulsory ethics and independence training annually. - Polices and oversight We have detailed policies governing our business and for dealing with any potential conflicts of interest, and have an independent compliance team that are responsible for ensuring that our consultants fully comply.
 This makes sure that any potential issues are considered before we engage with any client and that these are proactively managed during our contract should circumstances change. - Profit from generating work We recognise there will be occasions when we bring our clients ideas that in turn generate additional work for us.
 The professionalism of our consultants means that this would never be a motivation for advice, and they are not rewarded for doing so.
 Our clients' best interests are always front and centre in our advice.
-We are happy to work on an all-encompassing fixed fee basis if preferable. - Consultant remuneration Remuneration is not directly linked to fees generated from clients.
+We are happy to work on an allencompassing fixed fee basis if preferable. - Consultant remuneration As mentioned, remuneration is not directly linked to fees generated from clients.
 Our team have fixed salaries and a variable bonus that is linked to a range of objectives covering the growth of our overall business, driving the right behaviours within our business and in developing the team.
-For those within the ESG research team these objectives are aligned to their ESG responsibilities. - Risk and compliance Isio's risk, legal and compliance teams have systems and policies in place to ensure that employees do not derive any personal gain from the use of information collected whilst undertaking our work process.
+For those within the SI research team these objectives are aligned to their SI responsibilities. - Risk and compliance Isio's risk, legal and compliance teams have systems and policies in place to ensure that employees do not derive any personal gain from the use of information collected whilst undertaking our work process.
 These include a system to detect possible personal conflicts and employees are required to disclose anything of importance and seek pre-clearance from the risk team as soon as a potential conflict arises.